ptomato/sandbox/gjs-memory-leaks/async-intro.md

 Also pay attention to how `log('started');` is executed *before* the first invocation of `myPromiseFunc()` due to the use of `await`.
 Although there is no threading happening here, the principle of thread-safety still applies to the execution order of operations in the event loop.

+> What do you mean in this case by the principle of thread-safety?

 ## GTask API

 [GTask][gtask] is an API commonly used by Gnome libraries to implement asynchronous functions that can be run in dedicated threads, prioritized in the event loop and cancelled mid-operation.

 **WARNING:** Unlike the Promise API, GTask async functions use **real threads**.
 This means that the practice of thread-safety applies and care must be taken not to operate on objects or memory being used during execution.

+> I'm not sure the warning really applies.
+Since no JS code can ever be executed in another thread, the threading all happens
+> behind the scenes, and nothing you can access from JS is ever touched by the GTask thread.

 Generally, these functions follow a pattern of: